jacobhdrs/nonlinear-spectral-structures-without-complexification/README.md

-"if you find this research on Non-linear Spectral Structures helpful, please leave a Star to support my independent work!"
+>If you find this research helpful, please leave a **Star (⭐)** to support my independent work!
+Your support helps sustain this research outside traditional institutions.